Waltuhs/InterestingSubClasses/README.md

   telekinetic_dboy_ability_description: 'Look at a door button and press alt to open it aslong as you have a keycard to open the door if needed and it isnt locked'
   telekinetic_dboy_ability_denied: 'Access Denied'
   warden_role_name: 'Warden'
-  warden_description: 'A Facility guard able to see through the dark'
+  warden_description: 'A Facility guard able to disable the flashbanged effect via pressing alt'
-  warden_ability_description: 'a'
+  warden_ability_description: 'By pressing alt you can disable the flashbang effect'
   warden_ability_word: 'Ability'
+  warden_ability_regening: 'The ability cant be used while regenerating'
 ```

 ### SetSubClass command